Tianqiao Chen co-founded the Tianqiao and Chrissy Chen Institute with his wife in 2016. He is also the Founder and CEO of the Shanda Group.

 Chrissy Luo is Co-founder of the Tianqiao and Chrissy Chen Institute.
 She is also is Co-founder and Vice Chair of Shanda Group.

-Chrissy leads Shanda’s philanthropic efforts and manages the Group’s key relationships with leading universities and research institutions globally.
-She is also an active participant in Shanda’s investment efforts and is responsible for the finance, operations and administrative teams at Shanda.
-Over the course of Shanda’s history, Chrissy has held various executive positions within the Group and has been deeply involved in all major business operations and decisions, including the role of the Group CFO from 1999 – 2004.
-Prior to co-founding Shanda with her husband, she was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.
+Directly involved in Shanda’s investment strategy, Chrissy also oversees the finance, operations and administrative teams at Shanda.
+Since its inception, she has held a number of executive positions at the company including the role of Group CFO from 1999 – 2004.
+Prior to co-founding Shanda, Chrissy was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.

 Executive Director, TCCI

-Previously, David spent over a decade at Lazard and Bank of America Merrill Lynch in New York.
-He has advised clients across diverse industries, including healthcare, energy, consumer and aerospace, in transactions involving mergers & acquisitions, structured financing and private issuance of equity or equity-linked securities.
+Previously, David spent over a decade at Lazard and Merrill Lynch in New York.
+He has advised investment banking clients across diverse industries, including healthcare, energy, consumer and aerospace in transactions involving mergers & acquisitions, structured financing and related strategic matters.

 David earned his Ph.D. in Quantitative & Computational Biology from Princeton University.
 He received his B.Eng. summa cum laude in Mechanical & Aerospace Engineering from Cornell University and also has an M.Eng. in Mechanical & Aerospace Engineering from Princeton University.